Adaptive In-Context Learning with Large Language Models for Bundle Generation: The Proposed Methodology

 \subsection{Demonstration Guided Inference (DGI)}

-Given the constructed demonstration, we ask ChatGPT to perform the two tasks on its test session via the prompt - \textit{Based on the rules above, detect bundles for the below product sequence: \{[product X: title, $\dots$]\}.
+Given the constructed demonstration, we ask LLMs to perform the two tasks on the corresponding test session via the prompt - \textit{Based on the rules above, detect bundles for the below product sequence: \{[product X: title, $\dots$]\}.
 The answer format is: \{`bundle number':[`product number']\}.
-No explanation for the results.} and - \textit{Please use 3 to 5 words to generate intents behind the detected bundles, the output format is \{`bundle number':`intent'\}.} By observing demonstrations of neighbor sessions, ChatGPT is able to seek tailored and dynamic lessons for improved performance on the test session.
+No explanation for the results} and - \textit{Please use 3 to 5 words to generate intents behind the detected bundles, the output format is \{`bundle number':`intent'\}.} By observing demonstrations of neighbor sessions, LLMs can seek tailored and adaptive lessons for improved performance on the test session.